Asia-Pacific leaders tackle trade, sustainability in Bangkok

 Leaders from the 21 economies on both sides of the Pacific Ocean often take the opportunity to conduct bilateral talks and discuss side deals.
 The Latin American contingent comes from Chile, Mexico and Peru.
 Other members are Australia, Brunei, Canada, China, Hong Kong, Indonesia, Japan, Malaysia, New Zealand, Papua New Guinea, the Philippines, Russia, Singapore, South Korea, Taiwan, Thailand, the United States and Vietnam.

-That leaves Chinese leader Xi as the star attendee in Bangkok, where he also is making an official visit to Thailand just after obtaining a rare third term as top leader at a once-in-five years Communist Party congress.

-Biden is giving ground to China in the competition for friends and influence in Southeast Asia by skipping the APEC meetings.
-But U.S. officials say Washington has demonstrated its seriousness in relations with the region through frequent visits by Cabinet members including Secretary of Defense Lloyd J. Austin III and other key senior officials.

-As host, Thailand invited three special guests to the meeting: the French president Macron; Crown Prince Mohammed bin Salman, the prime minister of Saudi Arabia; and Cambodian Prime Minister Hun Sen, who was to represent the Association of Southeast Asian Nations but will not attend after getting COVID-19.
+As host, Thailand invited three special guests to the meeting: French President Emmanuel Macron; Crown Prince Mohammed bin Salman, the prime minister of Saudi Arabia; and Cambodian Prime Minister Hun Sen, who was to represent ASEAN but will not attend after getting COVID-19.

-The war in Ukraine is a challenge for APEC’s consensus-oriented efforts.
-None of the earlier APEC meetings this year issued statements due to disagreements over whether to mention the conflict.

-Like Indonesia, which hosted the Group of 20 summit in Bali this week, and Cambodia, which hosted the ASEAN meetings, Thai officials have put the best possible face on the situation, contending that agreement on other points will allow APEC to move forward regardless.
+As with Indonesia, which hosted the Group of 20 summit this week, and Cambodia, which hosted last week’s ASEAN meetings, Thai officials have put the best possible face on the situation, contending that agreement on other points will allow APEC to move forward regardless.

-“This APEC is only a photo opportunity for leaders.
-Its agenda has drawn much less attention than the ASEAN summit and G-20,” Virot Ali, a political scientist at Thailand’s Thammasat University, told The Associated Press.

-“I don’t think we will see any progress from APEC.
-The current geopolitics, trade war, COVID-19, and Russia-Ukraine war are the issues that people are paying more attention to and feeling more impact from,” he said.
+The APEC summit venue, at downtown Bangkok’s main convention center, is cordoned off with some streets in the area completely closed to traffic.
+Rows of riot police stood guard behind barricades at a major intersection nearby, underscoring Thailand’s determination to ensure no disruptions.

+A small but noisy group of protesters scuffled briefly with police demanding to deliver a letter to leaders attending the summit.
+The demonstrators back various causes including the removal of Prime Minister Prayuth and the abolition of Thailand’s strict anti-royal defamation laws.

+In recent years, Bangkok has seen a wave of large-scale protests aimed both at the government and the powerful monarchy, though they have faded under the pressures of the pandemic and targeted arrests of key figures.

-Associated Press journalists Elaine Kurtenbach, Grant Peck and Tassanee Vejpongsa contributed to this report.
+Associated Press journalists Elaine Kurtenbach, Grant Peck, Krutika Pathi, Jerry Harmer and Tassanee Vejpongsa contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.